Comprehensive Eye Exams & So Much More

 We are always willing to help should you ever experience an eye emergency.
 Our offices provide emergency services for eye infections, eye injuries, and other eye urgencies.
 We accommodate many eye emergencies such as:

 - Scratched eyes

 - Sudden loss of vision in one or both eyes

 Studies have shown that an overwhelming number of emergency room visits could have been treated by an optometrist.
 It is not always necessary to go to an emergency room for eye emergencies.
 Optometrists are equipped to treat the majority of eye emergencies.
 Please call one of our offices and we will schedule you as soon as possible.

-If it is during our office hours, please contact us immediately at one of our four locations for guidance.
+If it is during our office hours, please contact us immediately at one of our three locations for guidance.
 We’ll help you with the best treatment to prevent complications and promote long-lasting clear eyesight.

 For an after hour emergency, please call our doctor on call at 937-726-2042 for further instructions.
 Use your best judgment on urgency as you may find the need to go to the nearest emergency room.

 Your eye doctor will also monitor any eye health-related issues discovered during your routine exam.
 We also provide eye health-related exams to manage longstanding conditions such as, but not limited to: